Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Conclusion

 \section{Conclusion}

-This paper studied proactive eavesdropping in the JTSAPE system wherein the multi-antenna BS transmits the signal to realize target sensing which was utilized as AN to realize proactive eavesdropping.
-Two waveform design schemes were proposed to maximize the eavesdropping SNR or minimize the CRB, respectively.
-Then, a normalized weighted optimization problem was formulated to optimize proactive eavesdropping and target sensing jointly.
-After omitting the Rank-1 constraint, the non-convex problem was solved by the SDR technique.
-The SROCR method is utilized to solve continuously and iteratively to obtain Rank-1 beamforming solution.
+This work studied the beamforming design in the joint PE and TS system wherein the multi-antenna BS transmits the signal to realize TS, which was utilized as AN to achieve PE successfully.
+Firstly, two waveform design schemes were proposed to maximize the ER or minimize the CRB only.
+Then, three waveform design schemes were investigated by formulating PE-centric, TS-centric, and normalized weighted optimization problems.
+By omitting the rank-one constraint, the non-convex problem was solved by the SDR technique.
+The SROCR method was utilized to solve continuously and iteratively to obtain the rank-one beamforming solution. {{In this work, it is assumed that the CSI and location of the illegal communication links are available.
+However, the channel estimation errors for illicit eavesdroppers also significantly affect practical results.
+The scenarios wherein the BS senses the illegal transmitters and receivers, and/or with the imperfect CSI of the unlawful links, will be part of future work.}}

 \begin{appendices}